You are here

 Hello!
-I am a third year graduate student working with Prof. Nikole Lewis and Prof. Jonathan Lunine on planetary spectroscopic retrievals.
+I am a fourth-year graduate student working with Prof. Nikole Lewis and Prof. Jonathan Lunine on planetary spectroscopic retrievals.
 Briefly, this involves analyzing spectroscopic data from solar system bodies and exoplanets using appropriate physical models and statistical tools.
 The goal is to infer properties like composition, temperature, etc. of the atmosphere or surface of the body being observed.
 I am also interested in the application of data science methods like machine learning to this problem, which are rapidly gaining popularity in a variety of scientific fields.
 In the future, I would like to explore how these retrieval frameworks can aid the astrobiological exploration of potentially habitable exoplanets and icy moons in the outer solar system.

 - Carl Sagan Institute